MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

     ![Scripting Assistant](images/tutorials/basicmechanics/GUI_Exp_15.png "Scripting Assistant")

-2. Enable a functionality that allows us to notice the id of the CSO we are currently hovering over with our mouse.
-For this open the network file of our macro module.
+2. Enable a functionality that allows us to notice the ID of the CSO we are currently hovering over with our mouse.
+For this, open the network file of our macro module.
 We will use the module `SoView2DCSOExtensibleEditor`.
 Open its panel and select the tab *Advanced*.
 You can check a box to enable *Update CSO id under mouse*.
-If you now hover over a CSO, you can see its id in the panel.
+If you now hover over a CSO, you can see its ID in the panel.
 We can save the network to save this functionality, but we can also solve our problem via scripting.
-The Scripting Assistant translated our action into code, which we can use.
+The Scripting Assistant translated our action into code that we can use.

     ![Enabling CSO id identification](images/tutorials/basicmechanics/GUI_Exp_16.png "Enabling CSO id identification")

     We like to activate this functionality when opening the panel of our macro module `IsoCSOs`.
 Thus, we add a starting command to the control Window.
 We can call this command for example *enableFunctionalities*.

-    In the *\*.script* file:
+    In the *.script* file:

 {{< highlight filename="IsoCSOs.script" >}}
 ```Stan